karavana/llm_study/README.md

 - **Vector Database:** Milvus Lite (required)
 - **API Framework:** FastAPI (required)
 - **Models:**
-  - All models used in your pipeline (LLMs, embedding models, or any others) are **open source**.
+  - All models used in the pipeline (LLMs, embedding models, or any others) are **open source**.
-  - We recommend using the following models:
+  - We use the following models:
     - **LLM:** TinyLlama-1.1B-Chat-v1.0
     - **Embedding model:** snowflake-arctic-embed-s